Department of Health and Social Care: 2010–2011 staffing cuts

 In response to Government spending reduction targets following the 2008 financial crisis and recession, DH in common with several other Government Departments resorted to large-scale staffing reductions.
 In order to minimise redundancy costs, the predominant impact was upon DH staff not employed through a traditional civil service 'headcount' contract, with a resultant emphasised effect upon more recent or innovative work-streams dependent upon seconded or externally hosted staff.
 This has attracted criticism from several of the professional and patient communities of interest concerned, for instance as regards the impact upon Improving Access to Psychological Therapies (IAPT) and the withdrawal of the practical assistance available to the NHS and local authorities via the national support teams.

 Devolution

-Most health policy in Scotland, Wales and Northern Ireland is devolved to the department's counterparts:
+Most aspects of health policy in Scotland, Wales and Northern Ireland are devolved to the department's counterparts: